VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/help.md

-# Getting Help with nbutils
+# Getting Help with nbctl

-Need help with nbutils?
+Need help with nbctl?
 You're in the right place!
 Here's how to get assistance.

 ## Documentation